Our staff has the expertise and empathy to manage the treatment cycles of aspiring parents and their chosen donors.

 At Anova, we accept donations from known donors (like a friend or a relative), as well as from sperm banks that are carefully vetted, well regulated, and reputable.

-At Anova Fertility, we accept Known Sperm Donors (i.e. friend or relative) as well as donor sperm from a few, regulated and reputable sperm banks.
-Patients considering sperm donation should know that thorough screening is carried out and documented on all donor sperm samples available through sperm banks, according to Canadian Federal Regulations.
+Yes.
+Thorough screening is carried out and documented on all donor samples available through sperm/egg banks, according to Health Canada federal regulations.
 This screening involves a thorough family history, complete medical, social and sometimes psychological history, blood group information, genetic screening and screening for transmissible diseases.
-Thorough testing of Known Donors is also required.